 (iii) Governance Risk: The risk posed by the exposure to issuers that may potentially be negatively affected by weak governance structures.
 For companies, governance risk may result from malfunctioning boards, inadequate remuneration structures, abuses of minority shareholders or bondholders rights, deficient controls, aggressive tax planning and accounting practices, or lack of business ethics.
 For countries, governance risk may include governmental instability, bribery and corruption, privacy breaches and lack of judicial independence.

-Key potential sustainability risks are monitored, via appropriate due diligence conducted during the investment process, through dedicated due-diligence tools and the ALINUS (an abridged version of Cerise + SPTF’s SPI social performance audit tool), and presented to the Investment Committee.
+Key potential sustainability risks are monitored, via appropriate due diligence conducted during the investment process, through dedicated due-diligence tools and the SPI Online ALINUS (an abridged version of Cerise + SPTF’s SPI social and environmental performance audit tool).

 The due diligence process includes an institutional and contextual analysis of the MFI, drawing upon qualitative as well as quantitative criteria.
 This analysis will look into the institutional structure of the MFI (history, governance, legal structure, human resources, etc.), it will assess its social profile (social mission, targeted clients, product offering, quality of established links with customers, etc.), and it will examine its financial robustness (cost coverage, capital structure, dependency on donors, portfolio quality, credit methodology, reserves and provisions, etc.).